amirhosseinzlf/STARLA/README.md

 **Answer:** By using STARLA and interpretable ML models, such as Decision Trees, we can accurately learn rules that characterize the faulty episodes of RL agents.

+NOTE:TensorFlow 1.X is no longer supported by Google Colab.
+It is recommended that you create your own virtual environment with Python 3.7 and install the necessary requirements.

 Acknowledgements
 --------------